Tuesday 30 November 2021

 Unsold by 14th December 2021.

-Probably cast by John Cheere.
+Probably cast by John Cheere at Hyde Park Corner.

 Illustrated for comparison here with some similar busts of the 1720's 30's and 40's, sculpted by Michael Rysbrack, Peter Scheemakers and Thomas Ad(e)y.